Yousef Abu Al-Jazar: International career

 Abu Al-Jazar is a former youth international for Jordan, having first represented the Jordanian under-23 team.
 He was a part of the Jordan U23 squad that won the 2021 WAFF U-23 Championship in Saudi Arabia.

 Abu Al-Jazar received a call-up to the Jordan national football team on 7 July, as a part of a training camp held in Turkey.

 He then got called up on 30 August 2024, to take part in the 2026 FIFA World Cup qualification process.

 Playing style

-Abu Al-Jazar is a versatile player that is capable of playing as a defensive midfielder, as well as a center-back and as a right-back.
+Abu Al-Jazar is capable of playing as a defensive midfielder, as well as a center-back and as a right-back.